javoraptor/react-spring-nasa/README.md

 ### Prerequisites

-You will need and IDE of choice, STS was used for this project, and node for front end development.
+You will need and IDE of choice (STS was used for this project) and node for front end development.

 The NASA API used requires a private API key for continuous use.
 This project used the default public API key that the API provides but is limited to n number of calls per day.
 You may provide a private key through a server param such as -Dprivatekey=<privateKey>

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that aids in getting a development env running

-Install react dependencies:
+Install react dependencies, navigate to react-client-code dir:

 ```
 yarn install